Medical Imaging Technology, BS

 If you are not certified in one of these areas, you are not eligible to apply.
 To become certified, you must complete prescribed educational requirements at a two- or four-year college and pass a national professional certification exam.

-As a BS in Medical Imaging Technology student, you will gain knowledge and skills in medical imaging technology principles and procedures, anatomy and pathology, and research practices.
-The program complements your technical certification and prepares you to communicate effectively, think critically, and apply problem-solving skills in the healthcare environment so that you can pursue opportunities in healthcare leadership roles, healthcare education, research, and graduate school.
+Gain knowledge and skills in medical imaging technology principles and procedures, anatomy and pathology, and research practices.
+Complement your technical certification and learn to communicate effectively, think critically, and apply problem-solving skills in the healthcare environment so that you can pursue opportunities in healthcare leadership roles, healthcare education, research, and graduate school.

 The program may be completed on a full- or part-time basis.